Pelochus/rockobot/printables/README.md

 ## Mechanical designs
 ### Motor reduction through gears
 Since we used two motors from an old VHS player, we had to reduce the speed of these.
-We incorporated a gearbox to the Motors Floor with various gears in it, achieving a **reduction of 80:1** (TODO, change to actual value, ask sharpplusplus).
+We incorporated a gearbox to the Motors Floor with various gears in it, achieving a **reduction of 85,75:1** (3.5<sup>3</sup> x 2).
 This way, we reduce our robot to a reasonable, controllable speed and we get **lots of extra torque**, which is critical for pushing (which is this robot's main purpose).
 The gearbox is adapted to both the Motors Floor, and to the Outer Connector and related pieces (the Main Cog that goes as the last gear was also from the guy who inspired our tracks).

 ![GearBox implemented into the design](https://github.com/Pelochus/rockobot/blob/main/printables/images/integrated-gearbox.png)